mjr5749/ctc-database/README.md

 The application is deployed as a single Docker container on the Fly.io platform, with a single node in each of 3 geographic regions.
 The Docker image contains both the Datasette utility, and the SQLite database containing the catalogue.

 The app is configured with a custom domain and certificate for `ctc-catalogue.com`.
-This allows Cloudflare to communicate with the app using the `Full (Strict)` TLS mode..y
+This allows Cloudflare to communicate with the app using the `Full (Strict)` TLS mode.

 ### Deploying with Github Actions

 The application is deployed to fly.io by GitHub Actions scheduled on a trigger.
-The action builds an up-to-date SQLite database of the catalogue, creates the Docker image, and deploys to the fly.io app.
+The action builds an up-to-date SQLite database of the catalogue, creates the Docker image, and deploys to fly.io.

 The GitHub action, `deploy_fly_io` is defined in:
 > .github/workflows/main.yml